WeTransfer/wt-api-docs/source/index.html.md

   </div>
   <div class="col">
     <span class="two-col__title">Board API</span>
-    <p>Our new <em>Board API</em> is in line with our new mobile app.
-It can store traditional files as well as links, and is flexible in how it displays it all.</p>
+    <p>Our Board API is similar to what you'll experience with our new mobile app.
+It can store traditional files as well as links, and is flexible in how it displays your items.</p>
   </div>
 </div>